-The write control byte, word address and the first data byte are transmitted to the 24AA01/02 in the same way as in a byte write.
-But instead of generating a stop condition the master transmits up to eight data bytes to the 24AA01/02 which are temporarily stored in the on-chip page buffer and will be written into the memory after the master has transmitted a stop condition.
-After the receipt of each word, the three lower order address pointer bits are internally incremented by one.
-The higher order five bits of the word address remains constant.
-If the master should transmit more than eight words prior to generating the stop condition, the address counter will roll over and the previously received data will be overwritten.
-As with the byte write operation, once the stop condition is received an internal write cycle will begin (Figure 7-1).
+The write control byte, word address and the first data byte are transmitted to the 24LC32A in the same way as in a byte write.
+But instead of generating a stop condition, the master transmits up to 32 bytes which are temporarily stored in the on-chip page buffer and will be written into memory after the master has transmitted a stop condition.
+After receipt of each word, the five lower address pointer bits are internally incremented by one.
+If the master should transmit more than 32 bytes prior to generating the stop condition, the address counter will roll over and the previously received data will be overwritten.
+As with the byte write operation, once the stop condition is received, an internal write cycle will begin.
+(Figure 4-2).